 Who should not get the vaccine?

-- children less than 9 months of age; and
+- Children less than 9 months of age.

-- people with a history of thymus disease or disorder, including myasthenia gravis, thymoma, thymectomy, or DiGeorge syndrome.
-These people have an increased risk of multiple organ system failure after getting the vaccine.
+- People with a history of thymus disease or disorder, including myasthenia gravis, thymoma, thymectomy, or DiGeorge syndrome.
+You could have an increased risk of multiple organ system failure after getting the vaccine.
 The size of the risk is not currently known.

-Speak with a travel clinic or health care provider if you have:
+Speak with a travel clinic or health care provider if you have or had any of the following reactions or conditions:

-- had a life-threatening reaction to a previous dose of yellow fever vaccine, or any component of the vaccine including gelatin, or to latex;
+- A life-threatening reaction to a previous dose of yellow fever vaccine, or any component of the vaccine including gelatin, or to latex.

 What is yellow fever?

 Yellow fever virus is spread to people by the bite of infected mosquitoes that live in the tropical areas of Africa, and Central and South America.
-The virus cannot be spread from person to person, or by mosquitoes in Canada.
+The virus cannot be spread by mosquitoes in Canada.
+The species of mosquito that transmits the virus, can transmit it between rainforest monkeys and person to person.
+For information on preventing mosquito bites, see HealthLinkBC File #41f Malaria Prevention.

 Mature Minor Consent